Systems of Twinned Systems: A Systematic Literature Review: Results

 To find the characteristics of DTs used in SoTS we analyze their levels of autonomy (\secref{sec:level-of-autonomy}), the services they provide (\secref{sec:dt-services}), and the modeling and simulation techniques applied (\secref{sec:modeling-methods}).

-\subsubsection{Level of Autonomy}
+\subsubsection{Level of autonomy}

-\tabref{tab:autonomy-table} summarizes the autonomy levels in SoTS DTs.
+\tabref{tab:autonomy-table} summarizes the autonomy levels in SoTS DTs in accordance with the classifications of \textcite{kritzinger2018digital} and \textcite{david2024infonomics}.
 Most studies (\xofyp{66}{80}) implement fully autonomous DTs for independent monitoring, control, or decision-making.
 Digital shadows, passive representations without autonomy, appear in (\xofyp{6}{80}) studies. \textcite{hofmeister2024semantic} use them as data layers for agents assessing environmental risks.
 Human-supervised DTs appear in (\xofyp{4}{80}) studies and human-actuated DTs in (\xofyp{3}{80}), typically in safety-critical contexts.
 For example, \textcite{folds2019digital} use a supervised DT for mission adaptation in a cyber-physical-human system.
 Only one study uses a digital model (\xofyp{1}{80}), representing static models, for enterprise-level planning rather than real-time operation \cite{kulkarni2019towards}.

-\subsubsection{DT Services}
+\subsubsection{DT services}

 \tabref{tab:dt-services-table} summarizes the services provided by DTs in SoTS configurations.
 As shown in \figref{fig:dt-services}, most studies combine multiple services rather than using them in isolation.